Trombones are front and center in this unique jazz group

 Stephan is a graduate of the Berklee College of Music, and resides in Ashby.
 His musical interests and experience span from Jazz to Classical, to Bluegrass.
 He's to top-call bassist in Greater Boston, and has played with many other area ensembles, including the Artie Barsamian Big Band and Swingtet, Winiker Swing Orchestra, Symphony Pro Musica, Central Mass Jazz Orchestra, Leominster Colonial Band, Ashby Band the and Ramblin Floyds.

 A native and current resident of Chelmsford, MA, Mark earned his degree in Music at Westfield State College, and his EdD from Northeastern University.
 He's performed with many bands and for many musical theater performances throughout New England, and lead his own groups for a number of years, including the Baystate Jazz Quintet, which performs in the summer weekly at 34 Park in Andover since 2020.
 He also has played with the jazz nonet "Itchy Feet" since 2010.
-Mark taught music in the Chelmsford for several years, was formerly Principal at Littleton Middle School, Assistant Superintendent of Schools in Tyngsboro, and is now Superintendent of Schools in Rockport.
+Mark taught music in the Chelmsford, MA for several years, was formerly Principal at Littleton Middle School, Assistant Superintendent of Schools in Tyngsboro, MA, and is now Superintendent of Schools in Rockport, MA.